 - Practice Types added manually from the Practice Type page available on the left hand banner will not appear in your drop down list if your project is assigned to a grant program.
 No manually created practice types will be tied to automated reduction calculations.

-Next stop on the Practice Creation Journey is to add a practice location.
-Refer to the Practice Type description for instructions on what your practice location footprint should delineate.
-You can either use the FieldDoc tools to draw the footprint onto the map directly or upload a shapefile using the provided instructions.
+Next stop on the Practice Creation Journey is to add the practice location.
+Refer to the Practice Type description for instructions on what type of geometry to use (point, line, or polygon) and what your practice location footprint should delineate (footprint or drainage basin).
+Remember to click save before leaving this page.

 Click on the metrics icon to finalize your modeled reductions and add in all targets at the practice level.